mfuhrmeister/nodejs-embedded-mongodb-standalone/README.md

   });
 ```

 Shutdown behavior is platform-aware.
 If nems can resolve the `mongod` pid from the pid file written at startup, stop works across supported platforms.
 On Linux, nems also keeps `mongod --shutdown` as a fallback when no pid file is available.
-On macOS and Windows, pass the same `binPath` and `dbpath` used at startup so the pid file can be resolved reliably.
+On macOS and Windows, pass at least the same `binPath` used at startup so the pid file can be resolved reliably.
+If you started MongoDB with a custom `dbpath`, pass the same `dbpath` to `stop` as well.

 ## Install